-Indicator Title Number of young people capacitated with skills to enter the job market.
-Definition The indicator seeks to measure the number of young people capacitated with soft skills to enter the job market by receiving one or more of the following NYDA training interventions: Life skills Job preparedness training Skills programmes Internships and Learner ships Source of Data Operations Division
+Indicator Title 1.
+Number of young people capacitated with skills to enter the job market.

+Definition The indicator seeks to measure the number of young people capacitated with soft skills to enter the job market by receiving one or more of the following NYDA training interventions:
-Method of calculation or Simple count

-assessment Youth trained to enter the job market by receiving one or more of the following NYDA training interventions:

 Life skills

 Job preparedness training

+Skills programmes

+Internships and Learnerships

+Source of Data Operations Division

+Method of calculation or assessment Simple count Youth trained to enter the job market by receiving one or more of the following

+NYDA training interventions:

+Life skills

+Job preparedness training

 Skills Programmes and Learner ships

-Internships
+Internships and learnerships

 Means of verification Life skills on the ERP

 Training Plan/Schedule

 Attendance register

 Job preparedness training on the ERP

 Training Plan/Schedule

 Attendance register

 Technical skills training

 Attendance register or Learner contracts

-Contract/MoU between NYDA and Technical Skills Provider
+Contract/MoU between NYDA and Technical Skills Provider Internship and learnerships

-Internship

 Attendance register or Learner contracts

 Appointment letters

 Assumptions Adequate training provided (Training that is aligned to current jobs and youth needs).

-Sufficient participation by young people on jobs training
+Sufficient participation by young people on jobs training Budget availability.

-Budget availability.

-Disaggregation of 100 % youth
+Disaggregation of beneficiaries 100 % youth Gender Race Disability status Business sector Geographic location (Rural/ Peri-urban/urban)

-beneficiaries Gender

-Race

-Disability status

-Business sector

-Geographic location (Rural/ Peri-urban/urban)

 Spatial Transformation Geographic location (rural/urban)

 Calculation type Cumulative for the year

 Reporting Cycle Quarterly

-Desired Performance Increase in the number of young people trained through vocational, technical, job preparedness, Skills programmes and Learnerships training interventions leading to increased employability and selfemployment.
+Desired Performance Increase in the number of young people trained through vocational, technical, job preparedness, Skills programmes and Learnerships training interventions leading to increased employability and self-employment.

 Indicator Responsibility Senior Manager- Quality Management & Customer Services

 Indicator Title 2.
-Number of Young people placed in jobs

-Definition This indicator seeks to measure the participation of NYDA on the national pathway management network for the benefit of South African youth.
-It is also to measure that number of young people that will access job opportunities through all platforms from NYDA

-Source of Data Jobs Placement programme

-Method of calculation or assessment SA Mobi network platform

-Means of verification ERP and/or
+Number of Young people placed in jobs Definition This indicator seeks to measure the participation of NYDA on the national pathway management network for the benefit of South African youth.
+It is also to measure that number of young people that will access job opportunities through all platforms from NYDA Source of Data Jobs Placement programme Method of calculation or assessment SA Mobi network platform Means of verification ERP and/or Pathway Management or Written confirmation (email/letter) from employers or Mou's from stakeholders/or Letter from the employers or Signed contracts from beneficiaries Assumptions Budget Availability Disaggregation of beneficiaries 100 % youth Gender Race Disability status Business sector Geographic location (Rural/ Peri-urban/urban)

-Pathway Management and/or

-Email confirmation from employers and/or

-Mou's from stakeholders/or Letter from the employers

-Assumptions Budget Availability

-Disaggregation of 100 % youth

-beneficiaries Gender

-Race

-Disability status

-Business sector

-Geographic location (Rural/ Peri-urban/urban)

-Spatial Transformation Geographic location (rural/urban)

-Calculation type Cumulative for the year

-Reporting Cycle Quarterly

-Desired Performance To increase the number of young people benefiting from the national pathway management platform

-Indicator Responsibility Manager- Pathway Management Networks
+Spatial Transformation Geographic location (rural/urban) Calculation type Cumulative for the year Reporting Cycle Quarterly Desired Performance To increase the number of young people benefiting from the national pathway management platform Indicator Responsibility Manager- Pathway Management Networks